 A fairly easy hiking trail leads to the base of the falls, but it can also be seen in the distance from a pull-off along Route 73.
 While you can only see the upper half from here, this is still a great view, especially when water levels are high and the waterfall is flowing well.

-Located in a town of the same name, Honeoye Falls is a picturesque waterfall that’s part dam and part seemingly natural waterfall.
+Located in a town of the same name, Honeoye Falls is a picturesque waterfall that’s part dam and part natural waterfall.

 This waterfall is roughly 30 feet tall and is located directly in the center of town.
 Located opposite the primary viewing areas, you’ll see a historic mill and, just downstream, a beautiful old church.